Edge contraction on dual ribbon graphs and 2D TQFT: 2D TQFT

 \section{2D TQFT}

 The axiomatic formulation of conformal and topological quantum field theories was established in 1980s.
 We refer to Atiyah \cite{Atiyah} and Segal \cite{Segal}.
 We consider only two-dimensional topological quantum field theories in this paper.
-Again for the purpose of setting notations, we provide a brief review of the subject in this section, even though it is discussed in many literature, including \cite{Kock}.
+Again for the purpose of setting notations, we provide a brief review of the subject in this section.
+We refer to fundamental literature, such as \cite{Kock, Teleman}, for more detail of 2D TQFT.

 A 2D TQFT is a symmetric monoidal functor $Z$ from the cobordism category of oriented surfaces (a surface being a cobordism of its boundary circles) to the monoidal category of finite-dimensional vector spaces over a fixed field $K$ with the operation of tensor products.
 The Atiyah-Segal TQFT axioms automatically make the vector space \be Z(S^1) = A \ee a unital commutative Frobenius algebra over $K$.